lucyfoster13/camera-club/README.md

 - HTML page lang attribute has been set
 - Aria properties have been implemented correctly

+Found Issue: The toggle icon for the dropdown menu in the navigation bar was not correctly labelled for screen readers.
+Fix: A span with added with text explaining the function of the feature.
+The text was then styled to be visible only to a screen-reader.

+### Lighthouse Testing

 ## Technologies
 * HTML
     * The structure of the website was developed using HTML as the main language.